ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/channel_entries.rst

 	orderby="date"

-The "order" parameter sets the display order of the entries.
+The ``orderby`` parameter sets the display order of the entries.
 Setting options for this parameter include:

 -  ``orderby="comment_total"``